eclipse-sparkplug/sparkplug/tck/README.md

 An approved listing request is a statement from the Specification Project that you have met the intended TCK requirements and is just one of the requirements for logo usage.

+More information on the process and requirements are available [here](https://sparkplug.eclipse.org/compatibility/get-listed/).

 ## Sparkplug and Sparkplug TCK Resources

 * [TCK User Guide](https://github.com/eclipse-sparkplug/sparkplug/blob/develop/tck/UserGuide.adoc)